paulsinclair51/briteTest/docs/LiteTest_Test_Internal_Guide.md

-# LiteTest Glossary Reference
+# LiteTest Internal Guide

-This glossary defines generally used terms in the LiteTest documentation and terms often used in the testing domain.
-It is a companion document to the LiteTest Documentation Guide.
+This .

 <details>
 <summary>`Click to view` sections are used throughout this document</summary>